captainmarkos/api-key-auth/README.md

 ### Resources & Credits

 This is my implementation based (closely) off of [this tutorial](https://keygen.sh/blog/how-to-implement-api-key-authentication-in-rails-without-devise/).
 All the credit goes to here as this was for my fun and deeper diving into the topic.
 Many thanks for this tutorial!

-As a side-note, this is a tutorial for myself.
-I take zero-credit and I did this solely for myself and my learning.
-I'm happy to make this repo private if it offends anyone.
-However for the most part I've found rails developers to be professionals and not so quick to waste their energy feeling self-important and offended.